-- PDL sites in the Strategic Housing Land Availability Assessment (SHLAA) that have been assessed to be suitable, available and achievable
+- All PDL sites in the Strategic Housing Land Availability Assessment (SHLAA) that are more than 0.25 hectares and have been assessed to be suitable, available and achievable; and

 It's important to note that the Brownfield Register sites that do not have planning permission have an indicative dwelling capacity attributed to them.
 This indicative capacity is not a site allocation but an estimate based on the same assumptions as are used in the SHLAA for estimating site capacities and may not accord with any future planning permission granted on the site, which would be subject to more detailed assessment through the Development Management process.

 The Brownfield Register is available in the formats prescribed by the Government.
 An additional Geographical Information System (GIS) layer is also available for download below as a shapefile.

 You can also download our Brownfield Register in Excel format:

 Sites currently included in the Brownfield Register are also available to view on our interactive map (you'll need to turn on the Brownfield Register in the legend on the left side of the map):

 The statutory Brownfield Register will be updated on an annual basis.
 The Brownfield Register will be a joint exercise with the SHLAA update.

 We'll also be considering the potential to include sites in Part 2 of the Register which will grant permission in principle for housing led development.

 If you have any queries on the details included on the register, please contact the Planning Policy and Programmes Team on: